twobyteblog/ansible_mariadb/README.md

 git clone https://github.com/inundationca/ansible_mariadb.git
 ```

-Next, add it to an new or existing playbook.
+Next, add it to a new or existing playbook.

 ```
 - hosts: mariadb